Gudur Assembly constituency

-Gudur is a Scheduled Caste reserved constituency in Tirupati district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Gudur is a Scheduled Caste reserved constituency in Tirupati district and Nellore districts of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Tirupati Lok Sabha constituency.

 Pasam Sunil Kumar is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 25 March 2019, there are a total of 236,496 electors in the constituency.
 The constituency was established in 1951, as per the Delimitation Orders (1951).